CAMB-DSbD/tee-morello-performance-experiments/README.md

 conducted in collaboration with the
  [Applied Computing Research (GCA) Group, Unijui, Brazil](http://gca.unijui.edu.br/member/  "Webpage") led by Rafael Z. Frantz ([rzfrantz@unijui.edu.br](mailto:rzfrantz@unijui.edu.br)).
-The join effort emerged from the long-term international collaboration between the two research groups and reflects the interest of of the GCA in the
+The join effort emerged from a long-term international collaboration between the two research groups and reflects the interest of the GCA in the
 [Digital Security by Design (DSbD) programme]( https://www.dsbd.tech "Web page") activities, in particular,  in cheri-caps and the Morello.